ringo/stick/README.md

  * static       - serving static files
  * upload       - handling file uploads

+Stick provides an `Application` object that can be used to compose web applications out of JSGI middleware components.
+Middleware can in turn define methods or properties on the application object to make itself configurable to the outside world.

 Check out the demo applications and documentation to learn more.

 ## Running

-Use the `ringo-admin` command to to install Stick:
+Use the ringo package manager to install Stick:

-    $ ringo-admin install hns/stick
+    $ rp install stick

-Alternatively, you can manually copy or symlink the stick directory into the `packages` directory of your ringojs installation.

 To start the stick demo application run the `ringo` command with the `demo.js` script in the stick directory: